devluxor/full-stack-open/notes/general_notes.md

 ### b: Testing the backend

-Test environment
+- Test environment
-supertest
+- supertest
-Initializing the database before tests
+- Initializing the database before tests
-Running tests one by one
+- Running tests one by one
-async/await
+- async/await
-async/await in the backend
+- async/await in the backend
-More tests and refactoring the backend
+- More tests and refactoring the backend
-Error handling and async/await
+- Error handling and async/await
-Eliminating the try-catch
+- Eliminating the try-catch
-Optimizing the beforeEach function
+- Optimizing the beforeEach function
-A true full stack developer's oath
+- A true full stack developer's oath
-Refactoring tests
+- Refactoring tests

 ### c: User administration

-References across collections
+- References across collections
-Mongoose schema for users
+- Mongoose schema for users
-Creating users
+- Creating users
-Creating a new note
+- Creating a new note
-Populate
+- Populate

 ### d: Token authentication

+- Limiting creating new notes to logged-in users
+- Problems of Token-based authentication
+- End notes

+## Part 5: Testing React apps

+### a: Login in frontend

+- Handling login
+- Creating new notes
+- Saving the token to the browser's local storage
+- A note on using local storage